 Men under age 35 and women under age 45: We don't recommend routine cholesterol testing unless you have a major risk factor for heart disease.
 Your cholesterol test results are unlikely to change the basic recommendations: Don't smoke, eat a healthy diet, and exercise regularly.

-Men and women aged 75 and older: Group Health recommends routine cholesterol testing for people over 75 if they have a condition that increases their risk for heart disease, such as diabetes.
+Men and women aged 79 and older: Kaiser Permanente recommends routine cholesterol testing for people over 79 if they have a condition that increases their risk for heart disease, such as diabetes.
 If you don't have a condition that increases your risk, talk to your doctor about whether continued screening is right for you.

 These testing recommendations apply to most people, but you and your doctor might choose to do cholesterol testing based on your personal health history.
 Your doctor might suggest repeating your cholesterol test or getting other lab tests to follow up on the results of your cholesterol test.